 Many salon owners appreciate the importance of attracting new clients.
 But, many under estimate the advantages of increasing client loyalty: research indicates that a 5% improvement in client retention could add between 25% and 125% to the bottom line.

 Loyalty initiatives allow you to focus on your best clients and improve client satisfaction levels.
 Loyal clients buy more and are often willing to spend more, boosting your cash flow.
-By increasing loyalty, you can extend the time they do business with you, again increasing profitability.
+By increasing loyalty, you increase profitability.
 Loyal clients are also your best sales people because they recommend you to others, thereby enabling you to reduce your marketing costs.

 Ways to reward loyal clients: